phacic/shuttle-service-area/README.md

 ## Running server

 Docker needs to be installed to run the server.
-Run the following command to start the server
+Run the following command to start the server.

 ```shell
 docker-compose up -d